kgeorgeblake/CleanCode/readme.md

+## Code Refactoring

-The index.html and assets/css/style.css file have been cleaned up. https://kgeorgeblake.github.io/futube.hw1.io/
+The index.html and assets/css/style.css file has been refactored https://kgeorgeblake.github.io/futube.hw1.io/

-Description
-This is an ...

-Installation

-How To Use

-License

-How To Contribute
-N/A

-How To Run Tests

-Frequently Asked Questions
-N/A

-Other Questions
-Find my other work
-Find my email
+This code has been changed to improve accessability, reduce redundancy and improve SEO.

 # Screenshot of Cleaned Code